Gabriel117343/React-native-factory-toast/README.md

     import React from 'react';
     import { View, Text } from 'react-native';

-    import { Toaster } from 'react-native-factory-toast'; // Ensure you import the Toaster component
+    import { Toaster } from 'react-native-toast-factory'; // Ensure you import the Toaster component

     const App = () => (